valkey-io/valkey-py/docs/opentelemetry.rst

 .. code-block:: shell

-   pip install opentelemetry-instrumentation-valkey
+   pip install opentelemetry-instrumentation-redis

 You can then use it to instrument code like this:

 .. code-block:: python

-   from opentelemetry.instrumentation.valkey import ValkeyInstrumentor
+   from opentelemetry.instrumentation.redis import RedisInstrumentor

-   ValkeyInstrumentor().instrument()
+   RedisInstrumentor().instrument()

 Once the code is patched, you can use valkey-py as usually: